rembo03/Badal-intern-repo/git_understanding #23.md

-What caused the conflict?
+1. What caused the conflict?
-The merge conflict happened because I changed the same line in the same file on two different branches:
+I changed the same line in a file on two different branches.

-One change was on the conflict-branch

-Another change was on the main branch

-Git did not know which version to keep, so it showed a conflict.
+Git could not decide which version to keep.
+So, a merge conflict happened.

-How I created the conflict
+2. How I created the conflict
-I made a new branch called conflict-branch
+Created a new branch: conflict-branch

-I edited a file and committed the change
+Edited a file and committed it

-I went back to the main branch and changed the same line in the file
+Switched to main branch
+Edited the same line differently

-When I tried to merge the two branches, Git showed a conflict
+Tried to merge → Git showed a conflict

-How I fixed the conflict
+3. How I fixed the conflict
-I used GitHub Desktop to solve the problem:
+Opened GitHub Desktop

-GitHub Desktop showed me both versions of the file
+It showed both versions of the file

-I chose which version I wanted to keep
+I chose the correct line to keep

-I edited the file to remove the conflict markers
+Removed the conflict markers

-I marked the conflict as resolved
+Marked the conflict as resolved

-I committed the final version
+Committed the final version

-What I learned
+* What I learned
-Merge conflicts happen when two branches change the same part of a file
+Merge conflicts happen when two branches edit the same part of a file Git cannot automatically choose the correct version

-Git cannot choose the correct version, so we must fix it manually
+We must fix the conflict manually

-GitHub Desktop makes resolving conflicts easier

-Pulling and committing regularly helps avoid big conflicts
+GitHub Desktop makes it easier to see and solve the conflict Pulling and committing often helps avoid conflicts